nuboid/sbmcourse/README.md

 * The API for supporing this App.
 *This is a Backend For Frontend.
 The API will call controllers in  DAMHost.*

+- Test Applications as Winforms, they are here for development/testing purposes and do not make part of the realeases.

 Remarks :